delfick/photons/docs/start/scripts/index.rst

 Writing Scripts
 ===============

-A Photons script is much like any Python script, but you need to instantiate Photons.
-There are two methods of doing this.
-One is to use the :ref:`library_setup <library_setup>` function, and the other is to register an :ref:`action <photons_action>` like the ones shown in the section on :ref:`CLI commands <common_cli_commands>`.

-Starting Photons will load the necessary code, register functionality that is spread across the different "modules" that makes up Photons; and reading in configuration.
+There are two methods of instantiating Photons in a Python script:

+* Using the :ref:`library_setup <library_setup>` function, or
+* Registering an :ref:`action <photons_action>` like the tasks shown
+  in the :ref:`CLI commands <common_cli_commands>` section.

+Instantiating Photons reads in the configuration and registers all the functionality provided by the various modules.

 .. toctree::
     :hidden: